 Dr. Stevens and his wife, Carolyn Hoyt Stevens, have two daughters in addition to Ellie and Eberhard Lothar Faber III (a.k.a The Sauce).

-Dr. David Gurzak was born and raised in Buffalo and attended SUNY Geneseo for his Bachelor's Degree.
+Dr. David Gurzak was born and raised in Buffalo and attended SUNY Geneseo for his Bachelor’s Degree.
 He graduated from Cornell University College of Veterinary Medicine in 2012, and subsequently completed a year-long internship in Colorado.
 He worked in Buffalo for several years and then moved to Portland, Maine, but returned in 2018.
-Dr. Gurzak is a chairperson on the WNY Veterinary Medical Association board, the WNY Hub Liaison for Lincoln Memorial University College of Veterinary Medicine, and enjoys hiking, reading, biking and spending time with his family and friends.
-He and his husband Chad and their daughter live in Hamburg with two cats named Beau and Magpie, two dogs named Ernie and Stanley, and four chickens.
+Dr. Gurzak is a chairperson on the WNY Veterinary Medical Association board, and enjoys hiking, reading, biking and spending time with his family and friends.
+He and his husband Chad and their daughter and son live in the city of Buffalo with two cats named Beau and Magpie and a dog named Ernie.

-After obtaining her undergraduate degree in Kinesiology and Business in 2017 from Western University in Ontario, Dr. Alyssa Kramer decided to take her career path in a different direction to combine her passion for animals and medicine.
-Dr. Kramer subsequently attended and graduated from the Ontario Veterinary College in 2023 with her degree in Veterinary Medicine.
+After earning her undergraduate degree in Kinesiology and Business from Western University in 2017, Dr. Alyssa Kramer decided to take her career in a different direction and pursue her lifelong passion for animals and medicine.
+She went on to graduate from the Ontario Veterinary College in 2023 with her Doctor of Veterinary Medicine degree.

 Phone: 716-876-6023